 The legacy profile sets are provided for backward compatibility, specifically, to provide consistent results for pre-existing profiling jobs.
-For other uses, the Standard profile set described above is preferred.
-The legacy profile sets do not contain any type expressions to restrict matching based on the column type.
+The legacy profile sets do not contain any type classifiers to restrict matching based on the column type.

 These profile sets are: